 We understand that not everyone is comfortable with returning to Mass at this time.
 Even when we are unable to attend Mass in-person, there is no reason to miss Mass entirely because we have been blessed with technology.
 You can participate in Mass anytime by visiting our YouTube channel or Facebook page.
 Staying connected to our Catholic faith is always important and brings us strength and hope in times of uncertainty.

-You can access our virtual Masses by clicking the link below:
+You can access our virtual Masses and events by clicking the links below: